 So, if fuel additives won’t affect an engine in good condition, then they should be used on older engines with high-mileage, right?
 Unfortunately, it’s not that simple.
 Worn engines probably aren’t operating very close to their full potential, and putting a little bit of liquid additive won’t make much of a dent in their efficiency.

 Most varieties of fuel additives on the market today claim to remove built-up carbon and dirt deposits from the inner workings of your engine.
 However, these claims have been shown to be misleading under independent tests.
-In fact, these types of additives can have little effect at all and even reduce engine efficiency by as much as 2 percent.
+In fact, these types of additives can have little effect at all, and may even reduce engine efficiency by as much as 2 percent.
 This type of additive is only useful if it has been used for the entire life of the engine, since it was brand new.
 I’m sure you can imagine the expense associated with that much fuel additive, so it would’ve been better to just use a premium fuel all along.

 Other types of fuel additives claim to give your car more performance by boosting the octane content of the fuel, resulting in a bigger explosion in the cylinders.
 Similar to the additives that supposedly clean your entire engine, independent tests have revealed that these additives are largely ineffective.
 Some even harm efficiency and emissions because the engine is forced to waste energy expelling the extra chemicals.